Themen:

 6. Zeitdauer (PR Kampagne)

-Am produktivsten für die Öffentlichkeitsarbeit ist es daher, die erste Pressemitteilung circa drei Monate vor offiziellem Veröffentlichungsdatum zu verbreiten.
+Am produktivsten für die Öffentlichkeitsarbeit ist es daher, die erste Pressemitteilung circa 3 Monate vor offiziellem Veröffentlichungsdatum zu verbreiten.

 Als optimal hat es sich dabei erwiesen, wenn am Tag der Veröffentlichung dadurch bereits diverses, positives Media-Feedback vorhanden ist, um möglichst viel Aufmerksamkeit zu erreichen.